tatek1993/cs-module-project-hash-tables/applications/lookup_table/README.md

 The lookup table can be built in advance by iterating over all values in the _domain_ of the function and recording the results.

-Or, more lazily, can be build as the individual values are passed in.
+Or, more lazily, can be built as the individual values are passed in.

 Modify the code in this directory to build a lookup table so that it can finish running in under a minute.